The Maritimes

 The Maritimes, also called the Maritime provinces, is a region of Eastern Canada consisting of three provinces: New Brunswick, Nova Scotia, and Prince Edward Island.
 The Maritimes had a population of 1,899,324 in 2021, which makes up 5.1% of Canada's population.
 Together with Canada's easternmost province, Newfoundland and Labrador, the Maritime provinces make up the region of Atlantic Canada.

 Located along the Atlantic coast, various aquatic sub-basins are located in the Maritimes, such as the Gulf of Maine and Gulf of St. Lawrence.
-The region is located northeast of the United States's New England, south and southeast of Quebec's Gaspé Peninsula, and southwest of the island of Newfoundland.
+The region is located northeast of New England in the United States, south and southeast of Quebec's Gaspé Peninsula, and southwest of the island of Newfoundland.
 The notion of a Maritime Union has been proposed at various times in Canada's history; the first discussions in 1864 at the Charlottetown Conference contributed to Canadian Confederation.
 This movement formed the larger Dominion of Canada.
-The Mi'kmaq, Maliseet and Passamaquoddy people are indigenous to the Maritimes, while Acadian and British settlements date to the 17th century.
+The Mi'kmaq, Wolastoqiyik and Passamaquoddy people are indigenous to the Maritimes, while Acadian and British settlements date to the 17th century.
+The Maritimes are within the Atlantic time zone, putting them one hour ahead of Quebec and the New England region of the United States.

 Name

-The word maritime is an adjective that means of the sea; thus any land adjacent to the sea can be considered maritime.
+The word maritime is an adjective that means of the sea; from Latin maritimus "of the sea, near the sea", from mare "sea".
+Thus any land adjacent to the sea can be considered maritime.
 But the term Maritimes has historically been collectively applied to New Brunswick, Nova Scotia and Prince Edward Island, all of which border the Atlantic Ocean.
-In other provinces except Newfoundland and Labrador in the Atlantic Ocean and British Columbia in the Pacific Ocean, human settlement along the coast is sparse.
-The Hudson Bay area is northerly and has a severe climate, and the majority of the populations of Ontario, Quebec and Manitoba reside far inland.